CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/overview.md

+# Interactive API Docs

 Use the interactive API docs to explore the Meraki API endpoints.

+Each request will have a complete description of all the required parameters and also allow you to instantly try it out in the online console.
+Code Templates are also provided for quickly building scripts.

 <img src="api.png" width="400px">

-## Sandbox
+## Demo and API Key

-- Uses a demo API key by default to quickly kick the tires.
+- A demo API key is added by default to quickly kick the tires.

 - Add your own API key and paramater values in the **Configuration** menu